 And just as the doorbell rang, my confirmation email came through.

 Katrina was evidently right to be concerned between the importance of a dress or a skirt.
 Aside from everyone in our group wearing a mixture of floral patterns and flowy dresses, the other attendees weren’t too dissimilar.
-No inch I scanned of the small room was free of chiffon or rainbow colours – except me, who sat at our table in jeans and a black and white baseball top.
+No inch I scanned of the small room was free of chiffon or rainbow colours – except me, who sat at our table donning a pair of skinny jeans and a rather cosy black and white baseball top.

 “Aren’t you hot?”
 Tracey, who sat opposite me, commented.